16 Incredible Things to Do in Melbourne: The 2026 Edition

 In this part of the market, you’ll find crusty loaves of sourdough, buttery croissants, and golden pastries still fragrant from the oven.
 There are hundreds of cheeses, too, from creamy bries to sharp cheddars, alongside an endless selection of cured meats, pates, and smoked fish.
 You’ll find plump olives, marinated artichokes, vinegary anchovies, and jars of homemade dips — the list is endless!

 But wait, there’s more!
 There’s also tons of street food stalls in the market, serving every cuisine you could think of.
 The American Doughnut Kitchen is the most beloved of the options; it’s been standing in this spot for decades.
-One of my favourite spots is Bratwurst Shop & Co, where you can choose from half a dozen bratwursts and even more sauces and toppings.
+One of my favourite spots, though, is Bratwurst Shop & Co, where you can choose from half a dozen bratwursts and even more sauces and toppings.

-Take in the Views From the Eureka Skydeck
+Soak in the Views From the Eureka Skydeck

 If you want to get yourself a bird’s eye view of Melbourne, there’s no better place to do so than the Eureka Skydeck.

-Sitting on the 88th floor of the Eureka Tower, this is the highest observation deck in the southern hemisphere; unsurprisingly, you’ll be greeted by excellent views in every direction.
+Sitting on the 88th floor of the Eureka Tower, this is the highest observation deck in the southern hemisphere; at the top, you’ll be greeted by excellent views in every direction.
 You’ll be able to point out many of the landmarks in this guide, too: the MCG, Flinders Street Station, the Royal Botanic Gardens and Shrine of Remembrance, the Yarra River, and all the way to the Dandenong Ranges and Port Phillip Bay.

 Up on the 88th floor, there’s floor-to-ceiling windows and a dozen fixed binoculars, directed towards Melbourne’s most famous landmarks.
 Plan to spend an hour circling the floor in full, and then you have a decision to make: will you take your chances with the Edge?